howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 ---
-title: "Mutations: Creating Links"
+title: 'Mutations: Creating Links'
-pageTitle: "GraphQL Mutations with React and Apollo Tutorial"
+pageTitle: 'GraphQL Mutations with React and Apollo Tutorial'
 description: "Learn how to use GraphQL mutations with Apollo Client.
 Use Apollo's `<Mutation />` component to define and send mutations."
 question: Which of the following statements is true?
+answers:
+  [
-answers: ["Only queries can be wrapped with the 'graphql' higher-order component", "'<Mutation />' component allow variables, optimisticResponse, refetchQueries, and update as props", "When wrapping a component with a mutation using 'graphql', Apollo only injects the mutation function into the render prop function", "GraphQL mutations never take any arguments"]
+    "Only queries can be wrapped with the 'graphql' higher-order component", "'<Mutation />' component allow variables, optimisticResponse, refetchQueries, and update as props", "When wrapping a component with a mutation using 'graphql', Apollo only injects the mutation function into the render prop function", 'GraphQL mutations never take any arguments',
+  ]
 correctAnswer: 1
-videoId: ""
+videoId: ''
 duration: 0
-videoAuthor: ""
+videoAuthor: ''
 ---

 There are two top-level operation types in GraphQL: queries and mutations.